 • New blower motor: $250–$800

-Stieferman Heating Company Inc Can Resolve Your Furnace Issues Quickly and Affordably
+Stieferman Heating Company Inc Will Work Hard to Get to the Bottom of Your Furnace Problems Quickly and Affordably

-Furnace problems can be a costly headache, but not when you call Stieferman Heating Company Inc. We’ve been delivering the quality, affordable furnace repair Jefferson City homeowners have trusted since {year}.
-Call us at 573-635-3547 to receive your free estimate today.
+Furnace issues can be an expensive headache, but not when you work with Stieferman Heating Company Inc. We’ve been providing the quality, affordable furnace repair Jefferson City homeowners have relied on since {year}.
+Call us at 573-635-3547 to request your free estimate today.